projectara/greybus-spec/source/special.rst

 The AP should not send a Control Connected Request to an Interface with a cport_id field if it has stored information indicating that the CPort is connected.
-If this occurs, the results are unspecified.
+If this occurs, the results are undefined.

 .. _control-disconnecting: